Skip to main content Skip to footer

 3.14.
 Project Proposal

-Projects will be reviewed by the Community Partnership Program Staff Review Team with a view to helping the proponent group—as much as possible—succeed with its vision.
-While the County will use a rigorous evaluation and pre-consultation process to ensure the need, benefit and viability of the project, it will also help community groups identify and source relevant financial and other supports to maximize the success of the project.
+Projects will be reviewed by the Community Partnership Program Staff Review Team with the aim of supporting the proponent group in achieving its vision, to the extent that it is reasonably feasible.
+The County will use a rigorous evaluation and pre-consultation process to ensure the need, benefit and viability of the project and it will also help community groups identify and source relevant financial and other supports to maximize the success of the project.

 3.16.
 Reporting/Reconciliation